master-of-zen/Av1an/README.md

                             fewer dependencies.
                             `none` -  skips scenedetection.
 Useful for splitting by time

-    -cm  --chunk_method     Determine the method in which chunks are made for encoding.
+    -m  --chunk-method      Determine the method in which chunks are made for encoding.
                             By default the best method is selected automatically in this order: vs_ffms2 > vs_lsmash > hybrid.
                             vs_ffms2 or vs_lsmash are recommended.
                             ['hybrid'(default), 'select', 'vs_ffms2', 'vs_lsmash']

-    -tr  --threshold        PySceneDetect threshold for scene detection Default: 35
+    -t  --threshold         PySceneDetect threshold for scene detection Default: 35

     -s   --scenes           Path to file with scenes timestamps.
                             If the file doesn't exist, a new file will be generated